animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > Henry was a youthful elderly man with a lot of wisdom, very-much a Giles figure.
 Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles, Buffy's "Watcher" (advisor), in his manner and support.
 >
 > And, like my early intuition of MHDPA (the method that would become ChatGPT), he had a rare taste for something others didn't appreciate quite that obsessively, that much (the show helmed by the guy who would go on to... also helm something that was probably [the beginning of the breakdown of civilization](https://deadline.com/2010/04/marvel-close-to-whedon-hire-on-the-avengers-31658/)).
+>
+> Back then, all the best *shows* got cancelled, for which Joss Whedon was notorious.

 Henry and I both didn't have experience with deep learning prior to when I entered the PhD program.
 Up until that summer before my first year as a PhD student, I had been working with random forest models.
 I had to teach myself — really quickly —  and through hard-to-believe intuition, the full state of the art and then some as I started the program, as I took grad-level depth and "breadth" courses, none of which at the University of Rochester were especially helpful, and my professors and students around me had very little to offer.